 The only answer, therefore, is to abolish Social Security and return responsibility to individual citizens.
 In other words, what is needed is a full and real privatization of retirement planning by removing it completely from the hands of government.

 But how can the Social Security system be abolished when so many people over several generations have had a significant part of their income taxed away?
 How would those who have paid into the system over many years, especially among the older and retired members of society, have the wherewithal to take responsibility for their own futures?

 What I propose for ending Social Security is the privatizing of government-owned and -managed property.
-The territory of the United States totals about 2.3 trillion acres of land, out of which the U.S. government owns and manages 507 million acres—or slightly more than one-fifth of all the land in the country.
+The territory of the United States totals about 2.3 billion acres of land, out of which the U.S. government owns and manages 507 million acres—or slightly more than one-fifth of all the land in the country.
 Over a reasonably short period, say, five years, a vast majority of this land could be sold at public auction, with the proceeds being used to pay back what has been taxed from the American citizenry.

 The revenues from the sales would be disbursed beginning with the oldest groups until as many Social Security taxpayers as possible had their wealth returned to them.
 As each group was being paid back, Social Security taxes on workers would be commensurately reduced, leaving them free to plan more of their own retirement.
 At the end of five years, all Social Security legislation would be repealed.